meshcloud/meshcloud-docs/docs/meshstack.onboarding.md

           When the role request is for a new meshUser, set the email address (either entered by the inviting person or retrieved from identity lookup) as the new meshUser's euid.

-          The effect of this setting may be overriden, as IdentityLookup configuration takes precendence over this.
+          The effect of this setting may be overridden, as IdentityLookup configuration takes precedence over this.

         restrict-customer-admin-role-assignment: